ngs-docs/2021-august-remote-computing/_main.utf8.md

 Like text editors, both programs basically do the same thing - choose the one you're most comfortable using!

+There are several reasons to use screen or tmux --

+* they keep output from long-running commands, including ones that are running interactively and need input;
+* they provide a way to "detach" from a particular shell prompt with a particular configuration, and resume it later;
+* they let you switch between terminal windows that are running on two different computers.

 ## Concluding thoughts